XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 &nbsp;&nbsp;You can learn about the game and my main reason for wanting to create it on the sidebar, here: [What is *The Conservatory?*](./about.md)

+## How can I stay up to date?

+&nbsp;&nbsp;I encourage you to join [the Discord server]( https://discord.gg/pt7VQqagyE)!
+Here, I post updates (including new blog posts), and occasionally will **livestream the development of my game.** You can also ask questions about it here.

 ## Where do I read?

-&nbsp;&nbsp;The latest blog post was uploaded on [5 January 2025: *New Website!*](./2025/01/05.md).
+&nbsp;&nbsp;The latest blog post was uploaded on [3 March 2025: *The Dev to Alpha Transition Phase*](./2025/03/03.md).
 You can find it and other entries on the left side of the page, under the Blog category.

 ## How do I make mods?
 Where's the code documentation?